favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🛡️ Use <code>runAsUser</code>, <code>runAsGroup</code>, and <code>allowPrivilegeEscalation: false</code> to protect yourself.</summary>

 Kubernetes comes with built-in support to drop superuser privileges.
-The updater itself will also attempt to drop the superuser privilege and all capabilities.
+The updater itself will also attempt to drop all of them.
 </details>

 <details>